 When we visited Leavenworth, Washington in March, one of the most memorable foods we ate was the delicious granola we had at breakfast at the Enzian Inn.
-All the food was delicious, but the coconut sesame seed granola was showstopping as far as I was concerned.
+All the food was delicious, but the coconut granola was showstopping as far as I was concerned.

 It was chock full seeds and nuts and it was scrumptious but not too sweet – right up my alley in the morning (just like homemade muesli).
 I had to ask the woman working there about it.
 She said it was made in house by their chef and that I could get the recipe downstairs at reception.
 WHAT?!